 Three separate articles from Scholastic list mental strategies that use reasoning for addition/subtraction and multiplication/division with whole numbers and calls out strategies that aren’t appropriate for the numbers at hand with whole numbers, decimals, and fractions.

-This sheet summarizes the principles outlined in Chapter 3 of Making Number Talks Matter.
+A summary of the principles outlined in Chapter 3 of Making Number Talks Matter.

 Without describing specific student responses, Shelly Craig reflects briefly on three Number Talks, explaining why she selected subtraction problems and the general ups and downs of the sessions.